 Other annoyances were a faulty grill, dodgy door or one of the dials or controls not working.

-We regularly ask Which? members to tell us about the household appliances they own, revealing how likely they would be to recommend a brand and how reliable the products are when they get them home.
+Which? has amassed a great deal of in-depth information on Britain's favourite kitchen appliance brands.
+We regularly ask Which? members to tell us about the household appliances they own, such as how likely they would be to recommend a brand and how reliable the products are when they get them home.

 This year, 12,411 Which? members and 5,011 members of the public told us about more than 75,000 individual products.
 We calculate a brand's customer score, fault rate and proportion replaced or repaired based on the results of our annual survey.

 Our customer experience surveys, combined with our extensive lab tests, mean we can recommend the best oven you should buy.